 - Purchasing or Leasing Vehicles: Subrecipients may use VOCA funds to purchase or lease vehicles if they can demonstrate to OCJP that such expenditure is essential to delivering services to crime victims.
 OCJP must give PRIOR approval for all such purchases.

 Reporting requirements for VOCA subrecipients include an OCJP Subgrant Award Projection Report (SAR), Quarterly Output Report, Client Outcome Report, Narrative Performance Report, Policy 03 Quarterly Expense and Revenue Report, Project Equipment Report (if equipment was purchased), Income Summary Report, and a monthly Invoice for Reimbursement form.
-See VOCA Reporting Table for additional reports required for subrecipients funded for DV shelters and Transitional Housing programs.
 These reports are used to monitor projects, fulfill federal grant reporting requirements, provide information for state strategies and implementation plans and assist OCJP in determining project success and funding allocations.
 The Project Director is responsible for timely submission of completed program and fiscal reports.
 Inability to submit required reports in a timely fashion is considered a failure of required contract obligations.
 Unless otherwise stated, VOCA subrecipients are expected to participate in all report training events.

 NOTE: The subrecipient is required to gather and maintain statistical data relating to grant project activities as required by the Office of Criminal Justice Programs.
 The data collected should support the information submitted on all reports.
 OCJP may periodically request to see the back-up data that supports the information submitted on your output and outcome reports.

-Information about VOCA Reports can be found in the VOCA REPORTING TABLE.
+Information about VOCA Reports can be found in the Reporting webpage.

 V. Printing, Publication, and Media